Frequently Asked Questions about Social Phobia

 Can social phobia just go away by itself?

-Generally not in most people.
+Generally social phobia does not just go away on its own in most people.
 Social phobia is generally viewed as a chronic condition requiring intervention.
 Some people can conquer it on their own if they develop the appropriate skills.
 In most cases, however, professional assistance is recommended.

 Are there any diagnostic tests for social phobia?

 Social phobia cannot be detected through a blood sample or an X-ray.
-Instead, it is diagnosed based on information provided to a physician or therapist during a clinical interview.
+Neither can many diseases and conditions.
+Instead, social anxiety disorder is diagnosed based on information provided to a physician or therapist during a clinical interview.

 Does social phobia run in families?